pintargasper/SmokingTracker/README.md

-# Card Generator
+# Smoking tracker

-Card Generator allows you to create any card and generate it in JPG, JPEG or PNG format.
-It also allows you to download images in PDF mode.
+Smoking tracker is a program that allows the user to easily track the number of cigarettes smoked.
+It also enables the display of data on weekly, monthly and yearly graphs

 ## Supported languages
 - Slovenian